morrislenny/track1-turtles/TURTLE.md

   (doseq [n (turtle-names)]
     (forward n 50)))

+;; usage of four-turtles function above
 (four-turtles)
 ```

 Once `four-turtles` function gets run, the turtles will be in the same
-position as "3. add turtles".
+position as "3. add turtles and give them commands".

 License